 Each application will be reviewed by a committee of scientists based at AHRI and the Ragon Institute of MGH, MIT and Harvard.
-Eighteen awards will be made each year.
 Reviewers will consider applications which close annually on 1 March, 1 July and 1 November.
 Applicants will be notified of the outcome of their application by the third week of March, July and November.
+In certain cases and upon motivation, funding may be requested outside the normal funding cycle.

 Important to note